CrossGL/crossgl-docs/docs/graphica.md

-# CrossGL Graphica 🌟
+# CrossGL Translator 🌟

-The `Graphica` is a cornerstone of our platform, expertly bridging the gap between CrossGL shader code and leading graphics APIs like DirectX, Metal, and Vulkan.
+The `Translator` is a cornerstone of our platform, expertly bridging the gap between CrossGL shader code and leading graphics APIs like DirectX, Metal, and Vulkan.
 Whether you're a seasoned developer or just starting out, this tool empowers you to effortlessly translate and deploy shaders